rcrowther/django-image-lite/README.md

 # ImageLite
+NB: Version 1, because incompatible change behind API: filters now generate subfolders, not use prefix naming (I never used the feature, don't believe anyone else is)

 An app for local filesystem image storage.
 In truth, it's not 'Lite', with custom repository creation from an abstract base, an easy to configure and massively capable filter stack, enhanced upload options, and powerful template tags for rendering.
 But it's a reduction of a more general app, to avoid Django annoyances, so 'Lite'.

 This is [a rewrite of Wagtail's Image app](#credits).